 The What and Why of Early Heart Attack Care™

-Dr. Raymond Bahr, Founder of the Society of Cardiovascular Patient Care, created the Early Heart Attack Care (EHAC) program.
-It has become a benchmark of community outreach and education for heart disease.
+Dr. Raymond Bahr is the founder of the Early Heart Attack Care (EHAC) program and the Society of Cardiovascular Patient Care (now ACC Accreditation Services).
+His program has become a benchmark of community outreach and education for heart disease.
 Central to the program is the EHAC Pledge.

 "I understand that heart attacks have beginnings that may include chest discomfort, shortness of breath, shoulder and/or arm pain, and weakness.

 These may occur hours or weeks before the actual heart attack.